riapinjani/rasa-arabic-tutorial/README.md

   Elaborate on pipeline used

 7. **Train your model**

+To train your rasa model, you just need to run:
 ```
 rasa train
 ```
 8.**Interact with your bot using Rasa X**

+To interact with your bot, just run:
 ```
 rasa x
 ```